13 Fun Things to Do in Atlantic City

 The famous lighthouse

-With 228 steps and at 171 feet, Absecon Lighthouse is the tallest lighthouse in the Garden State and the third tallest lighthouse in the United States.
-This lighthouse holds much history.
-It is notable for still possessing the First-Order Fresnel lens installed when it was originally built in 1857.
-This elegant lighthouse provided light to guide boats to shore for nearly 80 years until it was retired in 1933.
+With 228 steps and at 171 feet high, Absecon Lighthouse is the tallest lighthouse in the Garden State and the third tallest lighthouse in the United States.
+Its light guided boats to shore for nearly 80 years until it was retired in 1933, so a visit here is filled with decades of maritime stories.

 Eat at a classic restaurant